louisheath/nodejs-course/notes.md

 ### npm config

-Npm can be configured by adding a config file `.npmrc` to the %HOME% directory.
+Npm can be configured by adding a config file `.npmrc` to the $HOME$ directory.

 `save-exact=true` will prevent any versioning prefixes as explained above